 A second sell-out conference took place in March 2020, a couple of weeks before the UK went into lockdown.
 Both events highlighted the need for the industry to work collaboratively towards sustainability.

-Drapers Sustainable Fashion will return in 2021 with a programme focused on how to build back better after the coronavirus crisis.
+Drapers Sustainable Fashion will return virtually in 2021 with a programme focused on how to build back better after the coronavirus crisis.

 A message to our subscribers: As a valued member of the Drapers community, you have access to the Drapers Sustainable Fashion conference for free.
 Simply email firstname.lastname@example.org to get your code.